 I have to do what is best for MY family.
 Quitting breastfeeding is what is best for us.

 My son has grown, and so have I. I have decided to quit breastfeeding, and I have decided not to be shamed.
 I want anyone who doesn’t love breastfeeding to know she isn’t alone.
 She isn’t an awful person.
 If you choose to quit nursing, it’s going to be ok.
 Your baby is not going to be behind on milestones because you switch to formula.
 You are choosing what is right for you, and that is what is right for your baby.

 A happy, confident mom is far better for her baby than a shamed, sad, and struggling mom.
 If giving up breastfeeding will help you be happier and more confident, then by all means, give it up!
 If you adore breastfeeding and it helps you be happy and confident, then that’s awesome!
+If you just need help figuring out how to feed your child best, get help from your doctors!
 Do what is best for YOUR family.
 Don’t judge others on what is best for theirs.

 Check out some of my other posts!

 When we got pregnant with our little man, we were living in a small one bedroom apartment.
 We had gotten married only 4 months before that so I had purged all of my extra stuff before moving in.
 So when it came to nesting, I really didn’t have much mess to...read more

 Becoming a stay at home mom has a lot of emotions surrounding it.
 When you are expecting, you imagine these lovely slow mornings full of cuddles and sleepy smiles with your newborn.
 You imagine it transitioning into sweet mornings of building towers with...read more